-Marketers who are serious about their profession might describe themselves in 2017 as inbound, content or digital marketers.
+Marketers who are serious about their profession might describe themselves in 2017 as inbound, digital or content marketers.

 If they want to sound cool and clever, however, they’re more likely to define themselves as a “growth hacker”.

 Sounds impressive, right?
 Like they’re in on a secret that the rest of us don’t really know about.

 In truth, however, many people who describe themselves as growth hackers are nothing of the sort – they just want you to know that they wear their shorts and t-shirt to the office like they do in David Fincher’s The Social Network.

 Growth hacking and inbound marketing are not the same thing.
 Just because someone calls themselves a growth hacker doesn’t make it so any more than if they were to call a wigwam a Hobnob.

 What Is Growth Hacking?

 The term “growth hacking” was originally coined by a chap named Sean Ellis way back in 2010, though arguably wasn’t popularised until the emergence of an article by Andrew Chen in 2012 entitled “Growth Hacker is the new VP Marketing”.

 But, leaving etymology aside, what does growth hacking really mean?

 Well, put very simply, growth hacking means adopting various sets of marketing and sales practices that achieve adoption (usually of an online service) and business growth as quickly as possible.